10up/component-countdown-timer/README.md

 ### Markup

  This is the markup template expected by the component.
-To count down to midnight on New Year's Day in the year 2046 in GMT:
+To count down to midnight on New Year's Day in the year 2046 in UTC:

  ```html
 <time class="countdown-timer" datetime="2046-01-01T00:00:00Z" role="timer">